 CWD was first identified in a wildlife research facility in Colorado in the 1960s, but was not identified as a scrapie-like disease until 1978.
 The disease was subsequently found in wild deer in the same area.
 It is speculated CWD was derived from a mutation of scrapie, which existed in the area, or the CWD prion was caused by a spontaneous mutation within a cervid.

 CWD has now been found in Saskatchewan, Alberta, Quebec and Manitoba and has been detected in 29 US states.
-The National Wildlife Health Centre’s CWD map shows affected farmed cervid herds and general regions where CWD is in the wild.
+The National Wildlife Health Center’s CWD map shows affected farmed cervid herds and general regions where CWD is in the wild.
 CWD has also been found in South Korea and, more recently, Norway.

 For additional information on CWD in Saskatchewan wild cervids, see the Canadian Wildlife Health Cooperative's CWD page.
 CWD has been detected in wild cervids throughout most of the western and central portions of the province, as well as the northeastern areas around Nipawin and Carrot River.
 However, testing has been limited and CWD may also be present in other areas.